-During an active call, both agent and visitor are able to end the call at any time.
-Furthermore, each participant is able to mute the microphone or disable the video:
+During an active call, both agent and consumer are able to end the call at any time.
+Furthermore, each participant is able to mute the microphone or disable the camera:

 On mobile devices that have a front and backward facing camera, an additional button is shown to switch to the other camera.

 Here is a demonstration of a video call with consumer on the left and agent on the right.

 Voice and video calls are automatically enabled.
 Agent Profiles and Permissions can be used to allow/restrict video and voice calls for all agents or only a subset of agents.
 The permissions are part of the Agent profile.
 The persmissions that control this feature are the “Initiate voice conversation” permission to allow voice calls, and the “Initiate live video conversation” permission to allow video calls.